NilsLeusden/NilsLeusden/README.md

-- 👋 Hi, I’m @NilsLeusden
+👋 Hi, I’m Nils Leusden.

-- I’m currently programming in:
+I’m currently programming in:
 - C
 - C++
 - C#
 - Lua
 - JavaScript

 And more soon?
 - 📫 How to reach me -> (no reason to yet)